top of page

 and an extra thick coat of feathers that includes a thin white line of feathers on the eyelid, which give off a flash of white when blinking.
 Note the white eyelid in the photo.

 In most cases, dippers are monogamous.
-While the female chooses the nest site, both sexes build the nest and care for their young of 4-5 chicks.
+While the female chooses chooses the nest site, both sexes build the nest and care for their young of 4-5 chicks.
 There may be two broods.
 The nests, facing the water, may be found on large boulders, cliff ledges, under an overhanging dirt bank and even behind waterfalls. the chicks will be fed and cared for by the parent for c.
 5.5 weeks after leaving the nest at age 2 1/2 weeks.

 Why do dippers dip?
 Their name comes from their continual bobbing up and down motion.
-One theory is that the repetitive dipping against the background of turbulent water helps to conceal them from predators.
-Another theory is that it helps them to find their prey.
+With all the noise of the river, the dipping may serve as a visual form of communication.
+Another theory is that the repetitive dipping against the background of turbulent water helps to conceal them from predators by blending in with the moving water.
+Another theory is that it helps them

+to find their prey.
 The dipper's main prey includes larvae of caddisflies, mayflies, stoneflies, midges, and mosquitoes found in habitat such as. streambeds with coarse gravel and cobblestone.

 Web 7.jpg